Notice of Privacy Practices

 How We May Use and Disclose Your Medical Information

-- Generally, ASAC may not disclose to persons outside our facilities that a patient is being or has been treated at our facilities, or disclose any medical information about a patient unless:
+Generally, ASAC may not disclose to persons outside our facilities that a patient is being or has been treated at our facilities or disclose any medical information about a patient unless you consent in writing.

 - We may use your medical information with a single written consent or authorization for all future uses as follows: